Home / Career Guides / Nutritionist

 Do nutritionists have to cook and prepare meals?

 Nutritionists are not usually the ones preparing the meals, but a little experience in the kitchen doesn’t hurt.
-A nutritionist’s primary role is to plan the meals and put together dietary plans to fit their client’s needs.
+Their primary role is to plan the meals and put together dietary plans to fit their client’s needs.